kpi-zone/SORA/README.md

 Vero supports two versions of the Docker Compose configuration.

-These two versions variants are necessary because the default Metabase image (metabase/metabase:latest) does not support ARM64 architecture out-of-the-box.
+These two versions are necessary because the default Metabase image (metabase/metabase:latest) does not support ARM64 architecture out-of-the-box.
 If you're running Vero on an ARM64 machine (like Apple Silicon), you'll need a compatible image to ensure Metabase starts correctly.

 | File                        | Description                                                            |
 | --------------------------- | ---------------------------------------------------------------------- |